awsdocs/aws-lambda-developer-guide/doc_source/troubleshooting-execution.md

 ## AWS SDK: Versions and updates<a name="troubleshooting-execution-versions"></a>

-**Issue:** *The AWS SDK included on the runtime is not the latest version*
+**Issue:** *TheAWS SDK included on the runtime is not the latest version*

-**Issue:** *The AWS SDK included on the runtime updates automatically*
+**Issue:** *TheAWS SDK included on the runtime updates automatically*

-Runtimes for scripting languages include the AWS SDK and are periodically updated to the latest version\.
+Runtimes for scripting languages include theAWS SDK and are periodically updated to the latest version\.
 The current version for each runtime is listed on [runtimes page](lambda-runtimes.md)\.
-To use a newer version of the AWS SDK, or to lock your functions to a specific version, you can bundle the library with your function code, or [create a Lambda layer](configuration-layers.md)\.
+To use a newer version of theAWS SDK, or to lock your functions to a specific version, you can bundle the library with your function code, or [create a Lambda layer](configuration-layers.md)\.
 For details on creating a deployment package with dependencies, see the following topics:
 +  [Deploy Node\.js Lambda functions with \.zip file archives](nodejs-package.md)
 +  [Deploy Python Lambda functions with \.zip file archives](python-package.md)
 +  [Deploy Ruby Lambda functions with \.zip file archives](ruby-package.md)